aevri/barrie-bear/barrie_bear.md

 heirlooms which are personal to me but not personal to anyone else."
-In fact what was so personal and valuable to Barrie-Bear was only a quantity of sentimental junk, a jar containing some of his mother's fur, a burst balloon which was thought to have belonged to Eeyonﬁ
+In fact what was so personal and valuable to Barrie-Bear was only a quantity of sentimental junk, a jar containing some of his mother's fur, a burst balloon which was thought to have belonged to Eeyore,

 an old donkey friend of his father, several empty honey jars and a few faded photographs which Christopher Robin had taken of him and